qmk/qmk_firmware/README.md

 Other Keyboard Firmware Projects
 ------------------
 You can learn a lot about keyboard firmware from these.
-See [doc/other_projects.md](doc/other_projects.md).
+See [Other Projects](https://github.com/tmk/tmk_keyboard/wiki/Other-Protjects) other than TMK.